KinexDev/Meow/README.md

 it comes with some basic functions, `print`, `input`, `wait`, `int`, `number`, `string` and `type`

 # Planned
-I plan on making it a language similar to python, lua and javascript to create a scripting language.
+I plan on making it a language similar to python, lua and javascript with hints of miniscript to create a scripting language.
 Maybe i plan on generating bytecode in the distant future, but rn im walking through ASTs.

 # Why